Lattices of varieties of plactic-like monoids: Background

 where $\pord_i \approx \qord_i$ or $\qord_i \approx \pord_i$ are in $\Sigma$.
 Notice that any consequence of a set of balanced identities must also be balanced.
 An \emph{equational basis} of a variety is a subset of its equational theory whose set of consequences is the equational theory itself.
+We denote a variety with equational basis $\Sigma$ by $\bfV_\Sigma$.
 A variety is \emph{finitely based} if it admits a finite equational basis.
 The \emph{axiomatic rank} of a variety is the least natural number such that the variety admits a basis where the number of distinct variables occurring in each identity of the basis does not exceed said number.
 A finitely based variety is \emph{hereditarily finitely based} if it only has finitely based subvarieties, and a monoid is hereditarily finitely based if it generates a hereditarily finitely based variety.

-Given two varieties $\V$ and $\W$, the equational theory of the varietal meet $\V \wedge \W$ is the join of the equational theories of $\V$ and $\W$, and the equational theory of the varietal join $\V \vee \W$ is the meet of their equational theories.
+The class of all varieties of monoids forms a lattice under set-theoretical inclusion, denoted by $\mathbb{MON}$.
+Given two varieties $\bfV$ and $\bfW$, the equational theory of the varietal meet $\bfV \wedge \bfW$ is the join of the equational theories of $\bfV$ and $\bfW$, and the equational theory of the varietal join $\bfV \vee \bfW$ is the meet of their equational theories.
 Since equational theories are fully invariant congruences, the meet of two equational theories is their intersection.
-Furthermore, if both $\V$ and $\W$ are finitely based, then $\V \wedge \W$ is also finitely based, and admits the union of the respective finite bases for $\V$ and $\W$ as a finite basis.
+Furthermore, if both $\bfV$ and $\bfW$ are finitely based, then $\bfV \wedge \bfW$ is also finitely based, and admits the union of the respective finite bases for $\bfV$ and $\bfW$ as a finite basis.
 Notice that the join of two finitely generated varieties is also finitely generated, since the direct product of the finite generators is not only finite, but also generates the join.